eyalperry88/tahiniSPH/README.md

 Your browser does not support the video tag.
 </video>

-In the porcess of peer-reviewing this work, a colleague mentioned that "this is a terrible way to stir tahini".
-Therefore we changed the spoon equation to a particle with constant velocity moving in a circle:
+While peer-reviewing this work, a colleague mentioned that "this is a terrible way to stir tahini".
+Therefore, we changed the spoon equation to a particle with constant velocity moving in a 2D circle:

 ```python
 class CircularMotion(Equation):
     def __init__(self, dest, sources, A=4.0, omega=0.5):